2024 Year-End Newsletter

 Dr. Jianhui Li joins the Biomedical Science Program as an assistant professor.
 He earned his Ph.D. at Virginia Tech, and conducted postdoctoral research at Yale University.
 The Li lab utilizes budding yeast Saccharomyces cerevisiae as a major experimental system with an integrated mix of genetic, biochemical, structural, cell and molecular biological approaches to elucidate the molecular mechanisms of proteasome regulation by cell signaling and autophagy.
 The knowledge his group learned will provide insights into therapeutic targets for drug development in human disease treatment.

-Ms. Beste Caner has assumed the role of laboratory manager, overseeing the management of our state-of-the-art equipment housed in the Golden Nelson Building.
+Ms. Beste Caner has assumed the role of laboratory manager, overseeing the management of our housed in the Golden Nelson Building.

 Ms. Teresa Mantz served as our departmental administrative assistant, contributing significantly to the smooth operation of the department and facilitating effective communication and coordination.